 Make Monthly Payments in A Timely Manner

 After you get your auto loan, always try to make your monthly installments by the due date.
-This is your first key entry in your credit rating, and good starting may result in a much better credit score sooner or later
+This is your first key entry in your credit rating, and good starting may result in a much better credit score sooner or later.
+This is one of the easiest tips for getting an auto loan.

 Unfortunately, if you have bad credit, it may be tougher for you to get a car loan.
 You may face less favorable terms or even predatory lending practices.